-Checkout Conference - 2020 Vision: Sustainable Growth for a New Decade
+Checkout Conference 2020: Sustainable Growth for a New Decade

 Taking place once again in the Intercontinental Hotel in Ballsbridge, Dublin, the Checkout Conference will be held on 4 February 2020 and will focus on key issues that will set the agenda for grocery retailing in Ireland over the coming decade.

 For a comprehensive guide or to buy a ticket, see our brochure below:

 Key issues that the Checkout Conference 2020 will address include: